 - Chromatic tuner

-We also like the fact that there are six speakers built into this combo amp.
+We also like the fact that there is one large speaker built into this big amp.
 With this, you can hear your tone in true stereo at a full range and flat response.
-Also, you can stream your songs via the bluetooth technology built in.

 - Preserves tone at all volumes